input-output-hk/essential-cardano-content/content/glossary/stake.md

 image_text: null
 ---

-**Stake**: every ada holder has a stake in the network that they can [delegate](https://www.essentialcardano.io/glossary/delegation) to a pool from their wallet.
+Every ada holder has a stake in the network that they can [delegate](https://www.essentialcardano.io/glossary/delegation) to a pool from their wallet.
 The process is safe because no ada leaves the user’s wallet.